+44 7564130760 denisa@letmeshowyoulondon.com

 Level 2, Room 43 (Gauguin, Seurat, Van Gogh)

-Vincent Willem van Gogh was a post-impressionist painter recognized as one of the most famous and influential in the history of Western art.
+Vincent Willem van Gogh was a post-impressionist painter recognised as one of the most famous and influential in the history of Western art.
 It should come as no surprise then that at least one of his pieces is featured in this article.

 It is believed that this piece was intended to please his friend, and fellow artist, Paul Gauguin.
 However, it also seems to carry some significance for Van Gogh himself.
 The painting is of fifteen sunflowers in different stages of their lifecycle, from young bud to dead flower.
 It depicted the sunflower’s association with sacred and profane love.
 Van Gogh has created a sense of intense heat through his vibrant and expert usage of yellow paint.